Designing a service to build community resilience and personal resilience for Australians in regional and remote areas

 One important new feature was to include the Life Ring icon on the Support page, quickly linking users to mental health support if needed

-As you can see here on sarah’s page, James is able to send her support if he identifys she needs it, before, during or after the contact happens.
+As you can see here on Sarah’s page, James is able to send her support if he identifies that she needs it, before, during or after the contact happens.

 You made it to the end!